-The Board is requested to continue discussing options for continued support of the three Hope Learning Centers, which are privately-run remote learning centers serving Durham K-12 students.
+The Board is requested to continue discussing the possibility of additional support for the three Hope Learning Centers, which are privately-run remote learning centers serving over 300 Durham K-12 students.
+The providers have requested an additional \$491,000 to support the rest of the cost of the 3rd quarter.